swanky-rt/Student-Navigator/assignment-3/README.md

 ---

 ## LLM Usage and References

 ### How We Used LLMs

 We used a Large Language Model (ChatGPT-4/GPT-5) throughout different stages of this assignment **for support, not substitution**.
-Our focus was on learning differential privacy concepts deeply and only use the LLM to accelerate repetitive or mechanical parts of coding and for errors.
-We used LLM to clarify doubts, learn more and structure our code better.
+Our focus was on learning differential privacy concepts deeply and only using the LLM to accelerate repetitive or mechanical parts of coding and for errors.
+We used LLMs to clarify doubts, learn more, and structure our code better.

-- **Code Assistance and Debugging**
+**Code Assistance and Debugging**
   - Asked clarifying questions about how Opacus tracks ε and δ internally via the Moments Accountant API.
-Used the model to debug errors related to tensor shape mismatches and optimizer re-initialization when using `PrivacyEngine.make_private()`.
-Occasionally requested help optimizing Matplotlib code for comparing privacy curves.
+  - Used the model to debug errors related to tensor shape mismatches and optimizer re-initialization when using `PrivacyEngine.make_private()`.

-    #### Hyperparameter Tuning Modules
-      ##### **Files:**
-      `strong_vs_moments_accountant.py`, `analyze_noise.py`, `analyze_clip.py`, `analyze_miscellanous_params.py`, `param_sweep.py`

-      - **strong_vs_moments_accountant.py** – We wrote the core code to compare Moments Accountant vs Strong Composition; ChatGPT helped me verify how Opacus tracks ε and δ internally and guided smoothing of ε-vs-epoch plots using `make_interp_spline()`.
-      - **analyze_noise.py** – We implemented the noise sweep logic; AI helped me cleanly organize parameter loops, fix matplotlib scaling issues, and format accuracy plots.
-      - **analyze_clip.py** – We wrote code to compute and visualize gradient norms; ChatGPT helped fix NaN gradient errors and suggested how to annotate the median clipping norm and peak accuracy on the plot.
-      - **analyze_miscellanous_params.py** – We built a generic script to sweep hidden size, learning rate, and lot size; ChatGPT helped add argument parsing (`--sweep`, `--smooth`) and made the sweep results modular.
-      - **param_sweep.py** – We wrote a grid search to combine clipping and noise sweeps; AI helped refactor loops for clarity and manage artifact outputs consistently.

-    ####  Baseline vs Best DP Model Training Module
-      ##### **Files:**
-      `train_dp_model.py` (includes delta sensitivity experiment)

-      ##### **What we did:**
-      We implemented the baseline vs DP model training pipeline using Opacus.
-This included exploring the privacy engine, tracking ε and δ over epochs, and plotting accuracy curves.
-We also added a secondary delta sensitivity experiment to visualize how δ values affect ε and accuracy.

-      ##### **How AI helped:**
-      - Enhanced my pipeline function in properly reinitializing the optimizer after calling `PrivacyEngine.make_private()` to avoid stale state issues.
-      - Helped debug tensor shape mismatches and loss calculation errors.
-      - For the delta sensitivity experiment, ChatGPT helped me structure the δ-sweep loop and store (ε, accuracy) pairs per epoch.

-    #### Membership Inference Attack (MIA) Module
-      ##### **Files:**
-      `Threshold_MIA_Colab/MIA_Attack_Threshold.ipynb`, `Loss-threshold-attack/loss_threshold_attack.py`, `dp_train.py`, `post_dp_attack.py`

-      ##### **What we did:**
-      We implemented the threshold-based and loss-threshold membership inference attacks to evaluate privacy leakage.
-The first notebook focused on ROC-based threshold attacks, and the second directory handled pre- and post-DP comparison using Yeom’s loss threshold method.
-The overall functional flow was coded by us, but where ChatGPT was used was to enhance/ correct our code if any bugs.

-      ##### **How AI helped:**
-      - For **MIA_Attack_Threshold.ipynb**, ChatGPT helped structure the ROC/AUC pipeline using `sklearn.metrics`, fix axis labeling, and improve figure readability.
-      - For **loss_threshold_attack.py**, * ChatGPT Clarified Yeom loss-threshold MIA: use per-example cross-entropy as the signal, lower loss means more member-like.
-It also helped me to understand the score definition used in code: score = -NLL(y_true) so that higher = member-like which is matching ROC conventions
-      - For **dp_train.py** and **post_dp_attack.py**, * ChatGPT helped me to score the labels to compare pre and post attack i.e. post_loss_threshold_attack_scores_labels and helped me to plot the conventions for the comparisons.
-It also helped me to understand the evaluation flow.

-    #### TextCNN Module
-      ##### **Files:**   ```TextCNN_Colab/dp_textcnn_experiments.ipynb```
-      ##### **What we did?**
-      We integrated the Opacus library to this model and analysed effect of differential privacy on a TextCNN model ourselves.
-We also implemented the small grid sweep.
-      ##### **How AI helped?**
-      TextCNN was relavently new to us, so we used ChatGPT to help us train our dataset on TextCNN.
-We also wanted to use the GPU in colab, so we used the LLM help to connect our code to GPU.

-- **Mathematical and Conceptual Guidance**
-  - Queried ChatGPT to confirm the formulas for explaining the mathematical theorems in the paper and basically helping me learn the paper, ensuring we didn’t misinterpret theoretical claims.
-  - Asked for comparisons between *Strong Composition* and *Moments Accountant* in simple words to confirm understanding.
-  - Verified that our epsilon-delta accounting matched the equations from Abadi et al. (2016).

-- **Report Writing and Explanations**
-  - Used LLMs to refine language and structure for explanations and convert rough notes into polished Markdown.
-  - Generated section skeletons for the README (Folder Structure).
-  - Asked the model to help structure our *InferenceReport.md* into Results → Discussion → Takeaways format.

-- **Visualization and Presentation**
-  - Used ChatGPT to generate ROC curve, accuracy-vs-noise, and epsilon-vs-epoch plotting snippets with proper legends and styles.
-  - Modified these boilerplate plot templates ourselves to match our datasets and naming conventions.
+  - Occasionally requested help optimizing Matplotlib code for comparing privacy curves.

+Below is a module-wise summary of how the LLM was used and what was done by us.

 ---

+### Differential Privacy Implementation (DP-SGD Module)

+**What we did:**
+We designed the DP-SGD training pipeline from scratch using Opacus , including TF-IDF preprocessing, per-example clipping, Gaussian noise injection, and ε–δ accounting.
+We also conducted hyperparameter sweeps across noise multiplier (σ), clipping norm (C), lot size (L), and learning rate (LR).
+All visualizations (ε-vs-epoch, accuracy-vs-noise, clipping curves) were generated from our experimental runs.

+**How LLM helped:**
+We occasionally asked ChatGPT to explain how the Opacus `PrivacyEngine` computes ε internally via the Moments Accountant, how δ affects ε, and how to correctly re-initialize optimizers after privacy wrapping.
+The LLM also helped debug small tensor shape and plotting issues and suggested best practices for presenting privacy-utility curves.

+---

+### Baseline vs. DP Model Comparison

+**What we did:**
+We built both the baseline (non-private) and DP-SGD versions of the MLP model and tracked accuracy, ε evolution, and overfitting behavior.
+We performed multiple runs to compare convergence speed, generalization, and privacy cost.
+All ε computations were done using Opacus’s Moments Accountant and validated manually.

+**How LLM helped:**
+The LLM assisted in clarifying theoretical differences between Strong Composition and Moments Accountant, ensuring our accounting matched the Abadi et al. (2016) paper.
+It also helped format the comparison plots cleanly but did not influence the results or interpretation.

+---

+### Hyperparameter Tuning and Analysis

+**What we did:**
+We manually conducted controlled experiments varying σ, C, L, and LR.
+Each run logged ε, training/test accuracy, and runtime.
+We analyzed these logs to identify optimal configurations balancing privacy and utility.
+Figures such as noise-vs-accuracy and clip-vs-accuracy were produced directly from our outputs.

+**How LLM helped:**
+Used ChatGPT for code-organization suggestions (e.g., loop refactoring, argument parsing with argparse) and for guidance on plot smoothing and labeling conventions.
+All experiment logic, parameter ranges, and results were devised and interpreted by us.
+Helped to implement strong composition formula.

+---

+### Membership Inference Attack (MIA) Module

+**What we did:**
+We implemented two MIA variants ourselves , the standard threshold-based attack and the Yeom et al. loss-threshold attack.
+We computed per-example cross-entropy losses, built ROC/AUC curves, and compared attack performance before and after applying DP-SGD.
+These results were used to analyze privacy leakage reduction.

+**How LLM helped:**
+We consulted ChatGPT to confirm the definition of Yeom’s loss-threshold score (score = − NLL) and to fix a few issues in plotting ROC curves and handling class imbalance.
+The attack logic, evaluation flow, and all results were implemented and run independently.

+---

+### TextCNN Experiment

+**What we did:**
+We extended our analysis by implementing DP-SGD on a TextCNN model for text classification, exploring privacy–utility trade-offs for deeper architectures.
+We tuned σ and C using a small grid sweep and compared the results against the MLP model.
+All experiments, parameter tuning, and interpretations were performed manually by our team.

+**How LLM helped:**
+Because TextCNN was relatively new to us, we used ChatGPT for guidance on adapting CNN architectures for text data, handling embedding layers in PyTorch, and using GPU acceleration in Colab.

+---

+### Report Writing, Visualization, and Interpretation

+**What we did:**
+We wrote all reports (README and InferenceReport) ourselves, describing experimental results, graphs, and theoretical takeaways in our own words.
+Every figure, ε value, and table was generated from our code outputs.

+**How LLM helped:**
+Used for light editing and structure refinement , e.g., converting rough notes into polished Markdown, organizing sections (Results → Discussion → Takeaways), and ensuring technical clarity without changing content or conclusions.

+---

 ### What We Did Ourselves

-- All the design choices and expermental setup was done by the the Lead and the team.
+- All the design choices and experimental setup were done by the Lead and the team.
 - Wrote all training, evaluation, and DP integration code from scratch in Python + PyTorch.
 Implemented baseline and DP models independently, including TF-IDF preprocessing, model setup, and accuracy tracking.
 - Designed and ran all **hyperparameter tuning** experiments (σ, C, lot size, learning rate, δ sensitivity).
 - Collected real experimental results (accuracy, ε per epoch) and generated all plots manually.
 - Implemented our own per-example loss extraction for MIA analysis and used it in both baseline and DP models.
 - Built the **Loss-Threshold Attack** pipeline and ran before/after-DP comparisons.
 - Wrote all explanations, discussions, and interpretations for **InferenceReport.md** manually.
 Structured this **README.md** and finalized plots, charts, and results presentation.
-- Structure PyTorch + Opacus training loops, batch handling, and gradient clipping setup.
+- Structured PyTorch + Opacus training loops, batch handling, and gradient clipping setup.
 Plotted results (ROC curves, TPR/FPR tables), analyzed vulnerabilities.
-- Built the presentation + report.
-Added detailed comments, describing the design choices, inference reports, and how each implementation step connects to the overall project.
+- Built the presentation and report.
+Added detailed comments describing the design choices, inference reports, and how each implementation step connects to the overall project.

 ---